zhenwang9102/zhenwang9102.github.io/_pages/about.md

 - 04/2020: Invited to serve as a PC member of NLPCC 2020.
 - 09/2019: 1 [jornal paper](https://arxiv.org/abs/1906.05017) about graph representation learning has been accepted by Bioinformatics.
 - 08/2019: Attend KDD 2019 in Anchorage, Alaska and presented our work in an oral talk.
+- 06/2019: Receive SIGKDD Student Travel Award for KDD 2019.
 - 04/2019: 1 [long paper](https://zhenwang9102.github.io/files/KDD2019_ZW_SurfCon_paper.pdf) about knowledge extraction from text has been accepted by KDD 2019 (Research Track, <span style="color:red">Acceptance Rate: 14.2%</span>, Oral).
 - 08/2018: 1 [paper](http://web.cse.ohio-state.edu/~yao.470/paper/StaQC_DLDay18.pdf) has been accepted by KDD 2018, Deep Learning Day.
 - 06/2018: Attend NAACL 2018 in New Orleans, LA.

 # Honors and Awards
+- **SIGIR Student Travel Grant**, 2021
 - **Rising Stars in Data Science**, Center for Data and Computing (CDAC), University of Chicago, 2020
-- **KDD 2019 Student Travel Awards** funded by NSF and ACM SIGKDD, 2019
+- **SIGKDD Student Travel Award**, 2019
 - **China Scholarship Council (CSC) Scholarship** for a fully funded half-year visiting program in France, 2015
 - **National Scholarship**, China, 2014
 - Soong Ching Ling Foundation (SCLF) Scholarship, China, 2013